ggandor/lightspeed.nvim/README.md

 eye-opening experience anyway, even though Fennel is something of a half-blood.)

-As for "building", the plugin is really just one `.fnl` file at the moment, that you can compile into the `lua` folder with the Fennel executable.
+As for "building", the plugin is really just one `.fnl` file at the moment, that you can compile into the `lua` folder with the Fennel executable manually, or using the provided Makefile.

 ## 💡 Inspired by